jurecej/kivyapp-thegame/README.md

 # Mobile app

 Mobile app using python and kivy module.
+Code from year 2017.